What Is My IP Address?

 What Is an IP Address?

-An IP address (Internet Protocol address) is a unique numerical identifier assigned to every device connected to the internet.
+An IP address (Internet Protocol address) is a unique numerical identifier defined by RFC 791 (IPv4) and RFC 2460 (IPv6) assigned to every device connected to the internet.
 Think of it as your device's digital home address—it allows websites, servers, and other devices to send information back to you when you browse the web, send emails, or use online services.
+Managed by IANA (Internet Assigned Numbers Authority), IP addresses are the foundation of internet communication.

 Your IP address is assigned by your Internet Service Provider (ISP) and can reveal your approximate geographic location and network provider.
-This identifier is essential for internet communication, enabling seamless data exchange across the global network.
+This identifier is essential for internet communication following the Internet Protocol suite (RFC 1122), enabling seamless data exchange across the global network infrastructure.
+Use our DNS Lookup tool to check how domain names resolve to IP addresses.

 How to Find My IP Address